ocbe-uio/TruncExpFam/README.md

 such as `rnorm()` and `dpois()`?
 If so, you will feel right at home with `TruncExpFam`, which uses the `rtrunc()` function to generate random numbers and the `dtrunc()` function to generate probability densities.

+For a more detailed explanation on how to use this package’s features, check out its vignette:

+    browseVignettes("TruncExpFam")

 Contributing
 ============